-LTL freight definition.
+LTL freight shipping defined

 When shipping LTL, the shipper pays for the portion of a standard truck trailer their freight occupies, while other shippers and their shipments fill the unoccupied space.
 There are a number of benefits to shipping via LTL.

 Benefits of LTL shipping

 - Reduces costs: When booking an LTL shipment, you only pay for the portion of the trailer used.
 The other companies using the trailer space cover the rest.